 You apply using a T110 form.
 You can download the form from www.gov.uk/government/publications/form-t110-application-to-first-tier-tribunal-mental-health-mental-health-act-1983-as-amended.
 The form may be available on your ward, ask staff about this.
 If you would find it difficult to fill in the form yourself, ask the staff or an advocate for help.

 A tribunal must each have a:

 - legal member (usually a solicitor or a barrister),

 - lay member (a person who is not medically or legally trained) with some mental health experience.

 You, the Responsible Clinician and social worker will be at the tribunal.
 The legal member will be in charge of the tribunal.

-Your nearest relative or carer can go to the hearing if you want them to.
+Your Nearest Relative or carer can go to the hearing if you want them to.
 You can have a solicitor if you want one.
-If you do not want to go to the hearing, then the tribunal will check that you have decided this yourself.
+If you don’t want to go to the hearing, then the tribunal will check that you have decided this yourself.
 If you have, then the tribunal may decide to have the hearing without you being there.

 Evidence for the tribunal

 The panel members get reports before the tribunal.
 These help them to decide if you should be discharged from the Mental Health Act or not.
 Reports usually include a medical report, a nursing report and a social circumstances report.